Free Tool

 Your break-even point is the minimum revenue your bar needs to generate to cover all fixed costs with zero profit left over.
 It's not a goal — it's a floor.
 Any sales above this number contribute directly to profit.
 Knowing your break-even gives you a concrete daily target to hit before you start making money, and helps you understand exactly how much cushion you have when business is slow.

-How can I lower my bar's break-even point?
+How do I lower my bar's break-even point?